sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

              in Quantum graphs and their applications, 173-189, Contemp.
 Math., Vol. 415.

 ..
-[HST2008] \F. Hivert, A. Schilling, N. Thiery,
-             *Hecke group algebras as quotients of affine Hecke algebras at level 0*, Journal of Combinatorial Theory, Series A 116 (2009) 844-863 (:arxiv:`0804.3781`)

-..
 [HSV2006] Hess, Smart, Vercauteren, "The Eta Pairing Revisited",
              IEEE Trans.
 Information Theory, 52(10): 4595-4602, 2006.